It has been said that osteoporosis is a “geriatric disease with pediatric origins”. But preventative care needs to be a priority in young people.

 The above chart refers to elemental (pure) calcium.
 Each AlgaeCal Plus capsule contains 180 mg elemental calcium in addition to the other bone building nutrients needed.
 The average daily diet also contributes anywhere from 200-500 mg of calcium, too.

-Preventing osteoporosis in young adults needs to become a priority.
+Preventing bone loss in young adults needs to become a priority.

 If we can help young adults reach a 10% higher peak bone mass before age 20, the OIF has stated it will reduce their fracture risk by 50%!